shvchk/padavan-builder/README.md

 It will ask you additional questions when neccessary, usually about reusing sources and binaries.
 You can make script completely automated and non-interactive, though, see [Advanced usage](#advanced-usage).

+Downloaded source code and produced binaries are stored in a compressed virtual disk file, so script only uses ~3 GB storage max.
+After build, you have an option to delete this virtual disk file, or keep it for later use.

 Color coding of the script output:

 - blue background or no styling is used for informational messages